MicrosoftDocs/power-platform/power-platform/power-fx/overview.md

 Power Fx is expressed in human-friendly text.
 It's a low-code language that makers can work with directly in an Excel-like formula bar or Visual Studio Code text window.
 The "low" in low-code is due to the concise and simple nature of the language, making common programming tasks easy for both makers and developers.
 It enables the full spectrum of development from no-code for those who have never programmed before to "pro-code" for the seasoned professional, with no learning or rewriting cliffs in between, enabling diverse teams to collaborate and save time and expense.

 > [!NOTE]
 > In this article, we refer to *makers* when we describe a feature that might be used at either end of the programming skill spectrum.
-We refer to the user as a *developer* if the feature is more advanced and is likely beyond the scope of a typical Excel user.<!--note from editor: Edits suggested, and also I suggest moving this note up here where you first start using the maker terminology.
-It was a bit buried before.
-If you don't like it here, it could go at the end of this first section.-->
+We refer to the user as a *developer* if the feature is more advanced and is likely beyond the scope of a typical Excel user.

 Power Fx binds objects together with declarative spreadsheet-like formulas.
 For example, think of the **Visible** property of a UI control as a cell in an Excel worksheet, with an associated formula that calculates its value based on the properties of other controls.
 The formula logic recalculates the value automatically, similar to how a spreadsheet does, which affects the visibility of the control.